mramirez0610/ctiRevamp/README.md

 ## Brandon notes

 - Change the directions grabber to a Card that has a button that grabs directions instead of automatically grabbing directions
+- Change styling to scss and remove it from inline styles